charlesrocabert/MetEvolSim/README.md

 </p>

 <p align="justify">
-If you are planning to use MetEvolSim for research or have encountered any issues with the software, do not hesitate to contact <a href="mailto:charles[DOT]rocabert[AT]helsinki[DOT]fi">Charles Rocabert</a>.
+If you are planning to use MetEvolSim for research or have encountered any issues with the software, do not hesitate to contact <a href="mailto:charles[DOT]rocabert[AT]hhu[DOT]de">Charles Rocabert</a>.
 </p>

 <p align="center">